jcsq6/psvrp/README.md

 # Parallel Scheduling Vehicle Routing Problem

-For the UTK department of transportation
+For the UTK department of transportation research